dannykryan/dannykryan/README.md

 ## ⚙ Projects

 These are some of the projects I built when I was a bootcamper.
-They helped me understand more about JS, CSS, PorstgreSQL, TS, API's, design, and breaking down problems.
+They helped me understand more about JS, TS, CSS, databases API's, design, and breaking down problems.

 <table>
   <tr>